ninyastash/ninyastash/README.md

 * Be a property of the ninyastash object, where one product is displayed on the page.
 * Be used as part of another Product object to denote linked products (see below).
 * Form part of the [Listing object](#listing) if several products are present on the page.
-* Form part of the [Recommendation object](#recommendation) if the page contains product recommendations.
 * Form part of the [LineItem object](#lineitem) as part of a transaction or basket.

 There are many possible types of product on the Web - here, we first list properties which could reasonably apply to any product, and then list additional properties which could be declared for certain kinds of product.
 In any case, the properties listed below are all optional.